 His other projects are Cabrillo Marine Aquarium, San Pedro; Binoculars Building or Chiat/Day Building, Venice, Los Angeles; California Aerospace Museum in the California Museum of Science and Industry, Los Angeles.

 Frank Gehry was the winner of the Pritzker Prize for Architecture in 1989.

 Louis Sullivan was a leading American architect.
 He is widely known as the founder of modernism and is referred to as the ‘father of skyscrapers’.
-He was a prominent architect of the architectural style of Chicago School that emerged during the early 20th century and characterized by the original technologies of using steel framing in construction.
-Louis Sullivan was the mentor of the famed American architect Frank Lloyd Wright and had been a great influence to many architects pioneering the Prairie School of architectural style.
+He was a prominent architect of the architectural style of the Chicago School that emerged during the early 20th century and was characterized by the original technologies of using steel framing in construction.
+Louis Sullivan was the mentor of the famed American architect Frank Lloyd Wright and had been a great influence on many architects pioneering the Prairie School of architectural style.

 Louis Henry Sullivan was among “the recognized trinity of American architecture” along with Henry Hobson Richardson and Frank Lloyd Wright.